-Shouta Aoi‘s first album “UNLIMITED” is finally out.
-With almost a whole bundle of new tracks and some of the fans’ favorite single tracks, this is certainly an album that won’t bore you.
+Shouta Aoi‘s first album UNLIMITED is finally out.
+With almost a complete batch of new tracks and some of the fans’ favorite singles, this is certainly an album that won’t bore you.

 Single: UNLIMITED Label: Broccoli/b-green Release date: 22/04/15 Genre: J-Pop

 01. UNLIMITED 02.
 Virginal 03. 秘密のクチヅケ 04. 空は透明な誓い 05.
 SETSUNA DROP 06. spilt memories 07.
 HEAVEN!
 08. タッチ ツー テイク トリコ 09.
 TRUE HEARTS 10.
 NO WEAK⇔YES WEEK 11. 天使の祈り 12.
 Melodia